evanshsu/webmud/README.md

   4. Go to http://[your ip address]/kk

 ## Customize for other MUDs:
-  1. open src/mud.properties in webmud.war
+  * open src/mud.properties in webmud.war
-  2. add new config for new MUD, ex: doom
+  * add new config for new MUD, ex:

 ```js
   doom.url=140.126.11.213
   doom.port=4000
   doom.encoding=MS950
 ```

-  3. modfiy runkk.sh with replace "kk" by "doom"
+  * modfiy runkk.sh with replace "kk" by "doom"

+## Functionality
+  * Timer: will send msg to MUD server per 10 mins to avoid timeout.